 Delicate Arch is an Arches National Park must see; it’s the star attraction of the park.
 The main hiking trail to see Delicate Arch up close is a 3 mile round-trip with a steady incline all the way up (480 feet total elevation gain).
 If this isn’t possible, don’t worry as you can still enjoy good views of it from the Delicate Arch Lookout Trail.

-The Delicate Arch Lookout Trail is a much shorter alternative, clocking in at 0.75 miles (1.2 km) and only 140 feet of elevation gain.
-There are actually two Delicate Arch viewpoints available on this short hiking trail.
+The Delicate Arch Lookout Trail is a much shorter and kid-friendly alternative, clocking in at 0.75 miles (1.2 km) and only 140 feet of elevation gain.
+There are actually two Delicate Arch viewpoints available on this short and kid-friendly Arches hiking trail.

 The second Delicate Arch viewpoint trail is a very short and flat walk from the parking lot.
-We always prefer the option that gives us more exercise, but if you are unable to do option #1, this is a very good alternative.
-In our opinion, the views of Delicate Arch from the lower viewpoint are every bit as good as the upper viewpoint.
+We always prefer the option that gives us more exercise, but if you are unable to do option #1, this is a very good easy alternative hike to a Delicate Arch viewpoint.
+In fact, we felt the views from the lower Delicate Arch viewpoint are every bit as good as the views from the upper viewpoint.

-We saw both viewpoints in around 30 minutes.
+We saw both the upper and lower Delicate Arch viewpoints in around 30 minutes.
 This is a typical pace with our two kids (aged 3 & 5).
-Without kids, we could have walked this trail in approximately 15 minutes.
+Without kids, we could have walked this easy Arches hiking trail in approximately 15 minutes.

 3. Double Arch Trail

-The Double Arch Trail is an easy walk in Arches National Park on a flat gravel trail through a scrub forest to a rare & dramatic double arch.
-It’s one for the list of Arches National Park hikes for families.
+The Double Arch Trail is an easy kid-friendly hike in Arches National Park on a flat gravel trail through a scrub forest to a rare & dramatic double arch.
+It’s a great hike in Arches for toddlers.

 When you arrive at the double arches, there is an opportunity to scramble up some slickrock, which kids will love.
 This gets you directly underneath the pair of arches, providing an excellent vantage point to enjoy this unique feature as well as the Windows Arches across the way.

-At midday, you can find some rare shade by hiding under the shadow of the arches; a real treat, making this is a great place to stop for lunch or a snack while visiting Arches National Park.
+At midday, you can find some rare shade by hiding under the shadow of the arches; a real treat, making this is a great place to stop for lunch or a snack while visiting Arches National Park with kids.

-The walk itself is nothing to write home about, but the Double Arch is so impressive that it’s one of the best things to do in Arches National Park.
+The short Arches hike itself is nothing to write home about, but the Double Arch is so impressive that it’s one of the best things to do in Arches National Park with kids.

 The roundtrip distance of the Double Arch hike is 0.7 miles (1.1 km).
 There is negligible elevation gain unless you elect to hike up the slickrock underneath the double arch.